BlackWhiteYoshi/Blazor.TSRuntime/README.md

 - **[\[declaration path\]](#configure-declaration-files-dts-directory)**: Folder where to locate the d.ts declaration files.
 Path relative to this file and no starting or ending slash.
 - **[file output].[class]**: File-path of TSRuntime.
 Path relative to json-file and no starting slash.
 Not used in source generator.
 - **[file output].[interface]**: File-path of ITSRuntime.
 Path relative to json-file and no starting slash.
 Not used in source generator.
+- **[generate on save]**: If true, every time a .d.ts-file is changed, ITSRuntime is generated.
+Not used in source generator.
 - **[\[using statements\]](#using-statements)**: List of generated using statements at the top of ITSRuntime.
 - **[invoke function].[sync enabled]**: Toggles whether sync invoke methods should be generated for modules.
 - **[invoke function].[trysync enabled]**: Toggles whether try-sync invoke methods should be generated for modules.